KatharineME/FASTQ.jl/README.md

 #### `rename-chrs PATH`

-will rename the chromosmes in a vcf according to the text file passed.
+Will rename the chromosmes in a vcf according to the text file passed.

 ---